M-M-Lab/Radar-Systems-Lab/README.md

  ## TO-DO-LIST - MATLAB implementation
  - [ ] 2D CFAR detector
  - [ ] MATLAB GUI?
+ - [ ] Update the README.md about the MATLAB code with the useful information regarding the data format of the .json files

 ## conda usage - DRAFT
 ```console